aancaradu/WebDesignProject/README.md

 Third comes in place the 'History' one, or history.html, having the stylesheet history.css, which has link images down below, with a path to each museum's site.<br><br>
 The fourth page, 'Sightseeing' - sightseeing.html, with the stylesheet sightseeing.css, providing anchor image polaroids, each polaroid leading to a documentation about the touristic attractions.<br><br>
 The 'Services' page, services.html with stylesheet services.css is a presentation of restaurants, each anchor image taking us to the menu of said restaurant.<br><br>
-Lastly, the 'Education' page, education.html with the stylesheet education.css, talks a little about the mainn universities in Romania, providing anchor image polaroids taking us to the universities' sites.<br><br><br>
+Lastly, the 'Education' page, education.html with the stylesheet education.css, talks a little about the main universities in Romania, providing anchor image polaroids taking us to the universities' sites.<br><br><br>

 In short:<br>
 -Main Page (Cluj-Napoca): index.html , index.js ,  index.css <br>